-Table 17 displays the financial results of our Multifamily business for the periods indicated.
-The primary sources of revenue for our Multifamily business are guaranty fee income and fee and other income.
-Other items that affect income or loss primarily include credit-related income and administrative expenses.
+Table 17 displays the financial results of our Multifamily business.
+The primary sources of revenue for our Multifamily business are guaranty fee income and fee and other income, which includes yield maintenance income.
+Other items that affect income or loss primarily include credit-related income, gains from partnership investments and administrative expenses.